Sorry, you need to enable JavaScript to visit this website.

 Innovation as a cross-curricular theme in general upper secondary education in Denmark

-Innovation is integrated in a wide range of subjects in the four general upper secondary education programmes: STX, HF, HHX, and HTX.
+Innovation is integrated into a wide range of subjects in the four general upper secondary education programmes: STX, HF, HHX, and HTX.

 In STX, innovation refers to the development and assessment of solutions to common, general, and professional problems within and between subjects.
 In the curriculum of a wide range of subjects in STX, it is established that the subject must develop the pupil’s ‘innovative competences and skills’.
 The specialised study project may involve innovation.

-In HF, innovation refers to the development of solutions of general and academic problems within the specific subject and between subjects.
+In HF, innovation refers to the development of solutions to general and academic problems within a specific subject and between subjects.
 In the curriculum of a wide range of subjects in HF, it is established that the subject must develop the pupil’s ‘innovative competences and skills’.

-In HHX, innovation refers to development and assessment of solutions regarding vocational problems in the area of commerce.
+In HHX, innovation refers to the development and assessment of solutions regarding vocational problems in the area of commerce.
 In the curriculum for HHX, several of the mandatory subjects must contribute to the pupil’s ‘innovative competences’.
 In other subjects, the pupil must develop ‘innovative solutions’.
-In HHX, Innovation B-level is mandatory for pupils in one study programme.
+In HHX, Innovation B level is mandatory for pupils in one study programme.

 Subjects with innovation as part of the core topics